Before You Start

 - Prompt Create with something like “Add Google Sign In as an option”

-- Create will automatically update your sign-in pages with Google Sign In
+- Anything will automatically update your sign-in pages with Google Sign In

 - You can customize the UI further if you’d like.